5 Ways to Supercharge Your Customer Service Philosophy

 - Values: connection, artistic expression, and music

 Now that you have your mission statement in order for your customer service team and followed the customer service philosophy examples, how will you put this philosophy in action for your customers?

 2. Map out a clear and consistent journey

 Find what your customers value most in their buying experience.
 For some, it’s a self-service website they can come and explore.
-For others, it’s being able to get on the phone or live chat on social media with a company.
+For others, it’s being able to get on the phone or live chat or even social media with a company.

 For Purple, one of the leading bed-in-a-box companies, the sales approach focused on discovering more about their customers throughout the buying process.
 This not only helps people feel comfortable with your company, but also helps you give them better service.

 It’s easy for customers to take the next step after watching the video.
 Plus, Purple also has a support page that answers all customer questions to help clear up any confusion.

 It’s important to keep the experience consistent across all your CS and marketing materials.
 Imagine your company is a cartoon character your viewers watch every day.
 If something seems off, they’ll recognize and react accordingly, which will get in the way of excellent customer service.
 Color, aesthetic, and language all shape how customers feel when they interact with your brand — and that’s what good customer service is all about.

 3. Be proactive